carpentries/instructor-training/01-introduction.md

 The basic idea is that once children find reading rewarding, they'll be motivated to go back and figure out the letters.

-Both approaches are consistent with what we know about how children learn, so we need to study them in action to determine which is better.
+These approaches are not equally consistent with what we know about how children learn to read.
+There is some evidence that proficient, adult readers identify whole word patterns.
+But humans are really good at associating sounds with meaning, and the scientific consensus among linguists, psychologists and neuroscientists is that the bridge phonics builds from letters to sounds makes learning to read easier.

-The findings have been contradictory: while some studies find that phonics works best, others show that whole language yields better results.
+So while whole-word instruction takes an optimistic and student-centered view on learning -- encouraging enjoyment in learning as a key element in the process -- it is not consistent with the scientific view of the way that learning to read actually takes place.
+Nevertheless, when these methods were studied in classrooms, the findings have been contradictory: while some classroom studies find that phonics works best, others show that whole language yields better results.

 One explanation is that a third factor is at play.
 If children sense that their teachers are enthusiastic about something,